DETAILED ACTION

 Greyscale

-Therefore, regarding claim 37, particularly regarding the compound below, one having ordinary skill in the art would have found the claimed compounds prima facie obvious, since they are generically embraced by Chen’s disclosed formula; In re Susi, 440 F.2d 442, 169 USPQ 423 (CCPA 1971).
+Therefore, regarding claim 1, 12, 16, 21, and 36, particularly regarding embodiments wherein the group corresponding to instant R2 are cyclopropyl (as described above), one having ordinary skill in the art would have found the claimed compounds prima facie obvious, since they are generically embraced by Liao’s disclosed formula and preferred embodiments; In re Susi, 440 F.2d 442, 169 USPQ 423 (CCPA 1971).
 See MPEP 2144.08.
-The requisite motivation for arriving at the claimed compounds stems from the fact that they fall within the generic class of compounds Btk inhibitors for the treatment of cancers (see abstract) disclosed by Chen.
-Accordingly, one having ordinary skill in the art would have been motivated to prepare any of the compounds embraced by the disclosed generic formula, including those encompassed by the claims.
+The requisite motivation for arriving at the claimed compounds stems from the fact that they fall within the generic class of compounds Btk inhibitors for the treatment of cancers (see abstract) disclosed by Liao.
+Accordingly, one having ordinary skill in the art would have been motivated to prepare the instantly claimed compounds, as outlined above.

 PNG